wrench-project/eduwrench/web/_pedagogic_modules/include_networking_fundamentals/contention.md

 selecting `Networking Fundamentals` from its menu.

-This simulation is for the following scenario in which an number of transfers occur concurrently on the same three-link route:
+This simulation is for the following scenario in which a number of transfers occur concurrently on the same three-link route:

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/networking_fundamentals/topology_contention_simulation.svg">simulation scenario</object>
 <b>Figure 3:</b> Simulation scenario.

-On the simulation Web application tool  you can enter a number a list of file sizes (in MB).
+On the simulation Web application tool  you can enter a list of file sizes (in MB).
 Each file size corresponds to one data transfer on a three-link route.

 For example, if you enter just number "100" in the text box, the simulation will be for